If you are obsessed with organization, planning and productivity you must have come across this term brain dump.

 As you may have guessed goals are always related to setting personal milestones for yourself.

-Bucketlist is again a wish-list of all the books I want to read and movies I have to watch or things I really need to purchase (mostly stationery items) and so on.
+Bucketlist is again a wish-list of all the books I want to read, movies I have to watch and things I really need to purchase (mostly stationery items) and so on.

-One advice that I have read frequently when using brain-dumping is that you must pay equal attention to things that are dumped in your wish list, since those dreams and wishes are equally important.
+One advice that I have read frequently when using brain-dumping is that you must pay equal attention to things that are written in your wish list, since those dreams and wishes are equally important.